 Alex Markham is a Vice President at Encourage Capital focused on sustainable fisheries finance and other environmental investment opportunities.
 Alex joined EKO in 2013 after receiving his M.B.A. from the Stanford Graduate School of Business, where he also earned a Certificate in Public Management and Social Innovation.
 During his M.B.A., he interned for The Nature Conservancy and The Natural Capital Project working on their Latin American water funds initiative.
 Prior to business school, he served as a Lorry I Lokey fellow in Environmental Defense Fund’s Ocean Innovations program, where he spearheaded their Ecomarkets initiative.
 In addition to his M.B.A., Alex holds an M.S. and B.S. from Stanford University where he graduated with Honors and received the William W. Whitley Citizen-Scholar Award.
 Alex was born in Nairobi, Kenya and has traveled extensively throughout Africa, Latin America, and Southeast Asia as a field-researcher, wildlife photographer, scuba diver, and fisherman.

-Jonathan Morris is a Partner and a member of the Board of Directors of Encourage Capital.
-He is a member of the Investment Committee of Wolfensohn Capital Partners, L.P. and Chairman of the Valuation Committee of Wolfensohn Fund Management (WFM).
-Prior to joining WFM in 2006, Jon had over ten years of private equity and venture capital experience, both as an entrepreneur and as an attorney.
+Jonathan Morris is a Partner and a member of the Board of Directors of Encourage Capital and leads the company’s Ag.-related water investment strategy.
+He is a member of the Investment Committee of Wolfensohn Capital Partners, L.P. and Chairman of the Valuation Committee of Wolfensohn Fund Management (WFM) and Chief Legal Officer of Encourage Capital.
+Prior to co-founding WFM in 2006, Jon had over ten years of private equity and venture capital experience, both as an entrepreneur and as an attorney.
 From 2005 to 2006, Jon was CEO of JBM Consultants, an independent consulting firm.
 From 1998 to 2004, Jon was a Co-Founder and Executive Vice President of Bluefly, Inc. (NasdaqSmallCap: BFLY), a publicly traded Internet retailer with over 500,000 customers and an enterprise value in excess of $250 million at the time he resigned his position.
 Prior to starting Bluefly, Jon spent five years as a corporate, securities, and private equity attorney in New York City.
 Jon has an A.B. in Political Science from Amherst College and a J.D. from the New York University School of Law.

 Mwaghazi Mwachofi is a Partner at Encourage Capital focused on financial inclusion and brings over 35 years of experience in Africa across banking, private equity, operations and policy.
 Previously, Mwaghazi was General Manager of the Aga Khan Agency for Microfinance (AKAM) and managed microfinance banks and microfinance institutions in 11 countries in South Asia, Central Asia, Middle East and Africa.